 - Fidelity does not support a combination of, or choice between, the liquidity fees and redemption gates proposal and the floating NAV proposal.
 A combined structure would impose excessive costs and burdens on the money market fund industry, shareholders, and the financial markets generally, and result in an extremely complex and confusing product.

 - Fidelity recommends that the SEC extend the compliance period for any structural reforms to three years following the effective date of a final rule.
 This will allow money market funds and intermediaries sufficient time to implement any structural reform.

 Fidelity also offers recommendations in its letter regarding the SEC's proposed changes to diversification, stress testing, and disclosure.

-Following the end of the comment period in mid-September, the SEC is expected to spend several more months reviewing comments received and determining whether the proposed regulation should be adopted, revised, or rejected.
+The SEC is expected to spend several more months reviewing comments received and determining whether the proposed regulation should be adopted, revised, or rejected.
 At the end of the review period, the proposal may be voted upon by the SEC Commissioners.
-To be approved, the proposal would need a majority of Commissioners' votes.
-Should the vote result in the adoption of the regulation, it is typically another—often extended—period of time before new rules become effective.
+To be approved, the proposal would need a majority of Commissioners’ votes.
+Should the vote result in the adoption of the regulation, it is typically another – often extended – period of time before new rules become effective.

 Fidelity ultimately shares the same goal as regulators and policymakers: to ensure the strength and stability of money market mutual funds and our financial system, while preserving the benefits that these funds provide investors, issuers and our economy.
 We will continue to advocate on behalf of all of our money market mutual fund shareholders and work with the SEC as these important regulatory discussions continue.